ulule/deepcopier/README.md

 // Deep copy instance1 into instance2 and passes the following context (which
 // is basically a map[string]interface{}) as first argument
-// to methods of instance2.
+// to methods of instance2 that defined the struct tag "context".
 Copy(instance1).WithContext(map[string]interface{}{"foo": "bar"}).To(instance2)

 // Deep copy instance2 into instance1